ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/Supported.md

 :	Announcements of resources are supported via the Mcc reference point.
 	Resources are announced under a CSEBaseAnnc resource on the target CSE (R4 feature).
-	Bi-directional update sync is supported as well.
+	Bi-directional update and attribute syncronization is supported as well.

 **Resource Expiration**